Home Music Experiencing Electric Zoo from a Different Perspective

 [irp posts=”17764″ name=”Creative Carnival–Charity Event for the Arts”]

 My first attempt to entering the photo pit at the main stage was during Kaskade.
 I had never seen Kaskade live, and I was so excited to get up close and personal.
-In order to reach the photo pit, I exited far right of the stage and walked along a path at the edge of grounds.
+In order to reach the photo pit, I exited far right of the stage and walked along a path at the edge of festival grounds.
 Once I reached the side of the stage I entered the pit.
 For years I have always been the one in the crowd watching security and other festival staff in the pit, handing out water, making sure everyone is alright, dealing with any issues that may occur.
 This time I was on the other side, walking beside the FDNY and medical staff, watching the crowd go wild as they anticipated the next set.
 The excitement in the air was immeasurable, and I will never forget this moment!

 Being able to run down the middle of the crowd at Electric Zoo showed me that there is so much activity that is constantly going on.
 It impressed me so much to watch the other side of the festival staff from this point of view.
 They truly care about their patrons in New York, my hometown.
 Medics are continuously giving aid to festival goers and pyrotechnics staff are running back and forth making sure everything is set up correctly.
 I was at the center of it all, each time a new song is about to drop I could feel the crowd’s energy raise ten levels.
 When flames shot up into the sky, I got chills down my spine as I stared in amazement.
 I can’t believe I am here, I can’t believe I’m standing in the pit at the main stage.
 Truly unforgettable moment!